|Election Period Policy

 - Limits on public consultation and the scheduling of Council events;

 - Procedures to ensure that City documents published during the Election period do not contain electoral matter;

 - Procedures to ensure that access to information held by the City is made equally available and accessible to candidates during the election.

-This policy applies to Councillors, candidates, Special Committee members and City staff.
+This policy applies to Councillors, candidates, members of Delegated Committees, Community Asset Committees or Advisory Committees and City staff.

 The provisions in this policy apply throughout the Election Period unless otherwise stated.